jeffsu/js2/README.md

 JS2 is a superset javascript.
 It attempts to add common functionality to Javascript that was inspired by other languages (Java, Ruby, Perl).
 Since JS2 is a superset of Javascript, Javascript remains fully compatible with JS2.
+JS2 is available in 2 different flavors:
+  * ruby gem (ruby & jruby)
+  * nodejs

     class Person {
       var first = "John";